Cefucr/Cefucr/README.md

 ## *Hello my name is Väinö Jämsä*

-### I recently graduated from Salon seudun ammattiopisto after which i applied to go to AMK.
+### I am currently studying at Turun ammattikorkeakoulu.
 <br>

 Most of my programs are in English but there a couple finnish ones too.